sans-ui-org/sans-ui/src/routes/(section)/components/switch/+page.md

 ## Default Toggled

-Switch has `defaultToggled` prop that defines the default toggled value of the switch.
+Use the `defaultToggled` prop to set the initial toggled state of the switch.

 <SwitchTemplate defaultToggled={true} />